BTE-Trusted-Entity/sporran-extension/docs/internal.md

 This will generate a file `dist/web-ext-artifacts/sporran-???.zip` ready for developers to use.
 This version will connect to any node endpoints the user inputs and by default to the _KILT Peregrine_ blockchain.

-## Uploading to the release's page
+## Uploading to the releases page

-We recommend external developers to download the test version of the Sporran extension from [the releases' page on GitHub](https://github.com/BTE-Trusted-Entity/sporran-extension/releases).
+We recommend external developers to download the test version of the Sporran extension from [the releases page on GitHub](https://github.com/BTE-Trusted-Entity/sporran-extension/releases).
 The uploads to this page occur manually.
 Only Sporran versions using changes merged to `main` should be published as releases.